This is a copy of my post in a fanart thread over at the Project Eternity forums. PE is an RPG being made by Obsidian Entertainment.

 - maybe you can do sonic attacks by waving it wildly?
 Or if you hit the ground?

-So, that's.
+So, that's that.
 It'd be kind of cool if I could mod it into the game one day, but who knows how that turns out.
+(2017 edit: It didn't.
+Boo! :D Obsidian, we want mods!)

 Let me know what you guys think. ;)